-We estimate that the net proceeds to us of this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$119,900,000.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share would increase (decrease) the net proceeds to us from this offering by \$8,091,000, assuming the number of shares offered by us, as set forth on the cover page of this preliminary prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use all of the net proceeds to purchase stock of Koppers Inc., which will use such proceeds to redeem up to \$109,124,005 aggregate principal amount of its 97/8% senior secured notes due 2013 at a price of 1097/8% of the principal amount thereof.
+We estimate that the net proceeds to us of this offering, after deducting underwriting discounts and estimated offering expenses, will be \$111.8 million.
+We intend to use all of the net proceeds to purchase stock of Koppers Inc., which will use such proceeds to redeem up to \$101.7 million aggregate principal amount of its 9/8% senior secured notes due 2013 at a price of 109/8% of the principal amount thereof.
 Accrued and unpaid interest will be paid from cash on hand.